 Before I discuss my own experiences with women, I’ll start off with an example that didn’t happen to me, but that I witnessed when I was younger.
 When I was in high school, waiting in the halls between the last class of the day and some extracurricular, I observed a group of girls engaging in what would have been called sexual harassment if they had been male, and what would almost certainly be described as sexual assault today.
 They were crowded around a boy in our class, and upon closer observation, were breathing and moaning in his ear, apparently to try to elicit some kind of sexual response out of him to embarrass him.
 Some of them were watching the crotch of his pants expectantly.
 Some of them were touching him.
 One even licked his ear.
 They were all giggling uncontrollably, and he was visibly uncomfortable, a vivid red spreading from his cheeks to the rest of his face and neck.
 Before the end, some of the girls sat on him, and others went so far as to grope him.

 At the time I remember thinking it was funny.
+I even participated to some small extent.
 It hadn’t even occurred to me that this was harassment, because I had never bothered to conceptualize sexual harassment as something that a female could do to a male (or something that a female could do at all).
 But if a crowd of boys had done this to a girl, I’m sure I would have been running to intervene or report them, as would any remotely socially conscious onlooker.
 Looking back as an adult, even before I worked my way into the men’s rights world, I’ve often found myself wondering what the hell possessed these girls to behave the way they did, and why none of us thought there was anything wrong with it (except the poor boy, who looked helpless and humiliated).
 Whatever the reason, this type of behaviour may be more common among young women than any of us assumes: in a recent CDC study, 1 in 5 surveyed females who had perpetrated sexual misconduct admitted to committing group sexual assault, compared to 1 in 39 males, and later on I’ll offer my own speculation on why this might be.

 I also have ideas about why this boy sat and endured in silence something that made him clearly uncomfortable.
 Males are assumed to give blanket consent by virtue of their maleness.
 Sex is viewed as something that males pursue incessantly and females endure for the sake of romance and reproduction, a trope portrayed in every sitcom under the sun.
 Colloquially, we say, “she opened her legs for him,” “she let him fuck her.”
 Sex is something women let men do, but don’t necessarily enjoy or pursue, something men want and women, if they deign to, allow out of love or resignation, something men do to women.
 Men are the consent violators, women the consent violatees.
 Under this assumption, men always want it, so how could one possibly deny consent?
 He had an erection, so how could he claim that he didn’t want it?
 As if a woman’s biological arousal could ever stand up as evidence against her.